koraykutanoglu/mysql-backup-script/README.md

 # The LOCAL_BACKUP_WORKING_DIRECTORY option works when the REMOTE_BACKUP_IMPORT option is yes.
 You need to specify where the files pulled from the remote server will be transferred locally.
 LOCAL_BACKUP_WORKING_DIRECTORY=/Users/koray/Desktop/backup/cekilecekyedekler

+# Delete backups after import?
+DELETE_THE_BACKUP_AFTER_INSTALLING="yes"

+# Should backups be sequentially imported?
+So, take the backup, install the backup, delete the backup steps?
+REMOTE_BACKUP_IMPORT_SEQUENTIAL_DELIVERY="yes"
 ```

 - After editing the environment file, save and exit and set a cron.
 Here we set hourly cron by default.
 We create a file.
 (If you want daily or weekly: /etc/cron.weekly, /etc/cron.daily)